Hermes-defi/HERMES-presale-contracts/README.md

 ## Setup
-`yarn install` once the repo is cloned to install all dependencies.
+`yarn install` once the repo is cloned to install all dependencies. add `addresses-merged.csv` in your scripts folder.
+Check [this repo](https://github.com/Hermes-defi/block-scanner) on how to generate the list of addresses

 ## Test
 `yarn test:hermes` to run test for hermes token contract.